NLRB election procedures: Successorship

 An employer may also be ordered to bargain with a union, even though the union has not been certified as the representative of any of its employees, if it is the successor to an employer that was obliged to bargain with the union.
 Successorship requires (1) that the new employer draw a majority of its workforce from the bargaining unit the union previously represented, (2) that the new employer be engaged in the same general line of business as its predecessor, and (3) that the bargaining unit has not been changed so drastically in the transfer of the business from the old to the new employer that it is no longer an appropriate one.

 It is not necessary to show that the new employer bought the predecessor's business in order to prove successorship; an employer that does nothing more than buy the assets of another company, or a competitor that supplants another employer by underbidding it, can still be a successor if it draws most of its workforce from the old bargaining unit and remains in the same general line of business.
 In addition, an employer may be a successor, even if it does not hire any of its predecessor's employees, if it refused to hire them because of their union membership or activities.

 Decertification elections

 Employees represented by a union can also petition to decertify the union.
 They must also produce evidence that at least thirty percent of the unit supports decertification and are bound by the same "contract bar" rules as a unit, whether it is one created by the NLRB or one created or modified by the parties through collective bargaining.
 Decertification elections are also subject to the same rules concerning improper campaign conduct as elections initiated by a union.

 Decertification can also occur if the employer received substantial evidence that the union no longer has the support of a majority of the bargaining unit.
 Typically, this is accomplished through giving a petition, signed by a majority of the bargaining unit, to a member of Management.

-Decertification without elections

-The Federal Labor Relations Authority may strip a union of its right to represent workers, as it happened in the 1981 air traffic controllers strike.